ceph/cbt/README.md

 benchmarking tests will not be able to run.

 Note that the pdsh command could have difficulties if the sudoers file requires tty.
-If this is the case, commend out the `Defaults requiretty` line in visudo.
+If this is the case, comment out the `Defaults requiretty` line in visudo.

 ## DISK PARTITIONING